 In the State of New Jersey, if you fail to make your mortgage payments, the mortgage lender can foreclose on your property, but not without following certain specified procedures.
 New Jersey is a judicial foreclosure state which means that if you default on your mortgage, the lender must go to court in order to repossess your home.
-(Some states use nonjudicial foreclosures, which do not go through court.
-You can learn about the difference in Judicial v.
-Nonjudicial Foreclosures.)
+(Some states use nonjudicial foreclosures, which do not go through court.)
 The New Jersey Fair Foreclosure Act provides the rules that lenders must follow before and during foreclosure.

 To learn more about New Jersey's foreclosure process, read on.

 If you do not make your mortgage payments, you will be considered in default.
 In the past, the mortgage lender typically started the foreclosure process when you had missed three or more payments, but could initiate foreclosure proceedings after just one missed payment.
 Now, under federal law, in most cases, the lender can't officially begin the process by filing the foreclosure complaint until you're more than 120 days delinquent.
 (To learn more about federal mortgage servicing laws, see Federal Laws Protecting Homeowners: Foreclosure Protections.)

 Under the New Jersey Fair Foreclosure Act, before your lender can file a foreclosure complaint against you, there are certain things it must do.

 Prior to filing a complaint in foreclosure, the mortgage lender must send the homeowner, via registered or certified mail, return receipt requested, a Notice of Intention to Foreclose.
 This is one of the most important protections that the Fair Foreclosure Act gives to homeowners.
-The lender must send the notice 30 days before filing a complaint.
+The lender must send the notice at least 30 days—but not more than 180 days—before filing a complaint.
 The notice notifies you that you are behind in your mortgage payments and gives you 30 days to cure the default.
 The law also requires that the following information be included in the notice: